-Glass.net partners with quality auto glass shops across the nation.
+Glass.net partners with quality auto glass shops across the nation so if you have been conducting searches for auto glass replacement near me, look no more.
 These shops upload their pricing and profile information into our system, and are matched automatically to your location and vehicle information when you fill out our easy form to get an instant online quote comparison.
 Click here to find out how Glass.net works in more detail here.
-You can call any of the shops to schedule or for more information, or submit an online service request which allows the shop youve chosen to contact you to schedule an appointment.
+You can call any of the shops to schedule or for more information, or submit an online service request which allows the shop you’ve chosen to contact you to schedule an appointment.

 It depends on the shop.
 Many do offer windshield repair, so talk to your chosen auto glass shop about this option.
 Insurance companies suggest that your windshield be replaced if the damage is in the direct line of view of the driver, or if it is larger than 6 inches, or about the size of a dollar bill.
 Click here to discover the difference between windshield repair and replacement